All Products

 • Delete a stress testing task

-After a stress testing task is completed, eas-benchmark retains records of the task based on the task status.
+After a stress testing task is completed, the stress testing controller retains records of the task based on the final state of the task.
 The following table describes the retention periods.

 Retention period